SE-ML/se-ml.github.io/_best_practices/03-shemas.md

 photocredit:

 intent: Increase interoperability within the organisation and facilitate code reuse.
-motivation: Developing tools, dashboards, and APIs for ML models can be made more efficient by allowing easily reusing them for different models.
+motivation: Developing tools, dashboards, and APIs for ML models can be made more efficient by allowing to reuse them for different models easily.
+However, this is only possible if these models share a similar interface.
-applicability: All machine learning teams should share a repository of standard schemas within the organisation.
+applicability: Machine learning teams should share a repository of standard schemas within every organisation.
 related: [data_reusable, team_communication, deployment_log]
 dependencies:
 survey_question: